Avast VPN Review

 Avast VPN Leak Test Results

 Avast VPN doesn’t disclose your real IP, meaning it can’t leak your DNS information.
-I set my location to Boston US, and conducted a DNS test leak, and here are my results.
+I conducted several DNS leak tests, and Avast VPN passed all of them splendidly.

 Avast VPN and Streaming Services